AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 During IGCSE, I had developed what people called as maladaptive daydreaming.
 You can think of like obsessive-compulsive disorder (OCD), but your compulsions are in a form of daydreaming.
 This term didn't really have much scientific backing back then, and so the most closest diagnosis you can get is the obsessive-compulsive disorder.

 My maladaptive daydreaming wasn't that intrusive back then and didn't really impact my grades, so I thought this would go away on its own.
-In here, I would listen to my music through my headphones, pace around inside my bedroom and jump on my bed for hours.
+In here, I would listen to my music through my headphones, pace around inside my bedroom and jump on my bed for hours as I talk to characters in my extreme imagination.
 Nevertheless, I still had high grades where I mostly get A except for English (where the teacher did a poor job of doing her job in teaching).

 ## A-Levels Mental Illnesses History